josiahcrossman/mancala-machine/README.md

 ### Note for grader:
 I already covered this in the video, but in the course of doing some experimentation, I accidentally overwrote the models used for evaluation here.
 I'm retraining new versions as this is submitted and they should be added to the repo by the night of 12/10, but their performance will likely not match what I originally did the analysis on.

+Also, do note that the mancala game used in the project overview video was not my own, but someone else's website.
+The website is cited in the attribution file.

 ## What it does

 There is a custom Gymnasium environment to play the game Mancala.
 The reason that I needed to make a custom enviornment was because I couldn't find one already existing online somewhere.
 There are two major agent types: a policy agent using the REINFORCE algorithm and a Deep-Q agent, both of which use a self-play architecture to learn how to play the game Mancala.
 Their performance is benchmarked both against a agent moving randomly, as well as against each other.